Minimax Optimal Clustering of Bipartite Graphs with a Generalized Power Method: Minimax lower bound

-\begin{proof} The general idea of the proof is to first lower bound the minimax risk by an error occuring in a two hypothesis testing problem and then to replace this hypothesis testing problem by a simpler one.
+The general idea of the proof is to first lower bound the minimax risk by an error occuring in a two hypothesis testing problem and then to replace this hypothesis testing problem by a simpler one.
 The steps are detailed below.

 \paragraph{Step 1.} Recall that $z, z'$ denote the partition functions associated with $Z_1$ and $Z_2$ respectively.
 We choose as a prior on $z$ and $z'$ a product of independent, centered Rademacher distributions.
-Since the marginals of $z,z'$ are sign invariant, By using standard arguments the results in \cite{dcsbmgao2016} or \cite{Ndaoud2018SharpOR} show that where $\hat{z}$ is a measurable function in $A$ and $\phi_i(A)=\indic_{\hat{z_i}\neq z_i}$.
+Since the marginals of $z,z'$ are sign invariant, then by using standard arguments, the results in \cite{dcsbmgao2016} (see the proof of Theorem 2) or \cite{Ndaoud2018SharpOR} show that (for any given $i=1,\dots,n_1$) where $\hat{z}$ is a measurable function in $A$ and $\phi_i(A)=\indic_{\hat{z_i}\neq z_i}$.

 \paragraph{ Step 2.}

 We can write where $z_{-i}:=(z_j)_{j\neq i}$ and $\expec_{X|Y}$ means that we integrate over the random variable $X$ conditioned on $Y$.
 Since $z'$ is random, the entries of $A$ are no longer independent (this is the reason why we use an uninformative prior on $\zz$).
 Note that the quantity $\expec_{\zz} \expec_{A|z,\zz}( \phi_i(A))=\expec_{A|z}( \phi_i(A))$ only depends on $f(A|z)$ the density of $A$ conditionally on $z$.
 Since the columns of $A$ are independent conditionally on $z$ (because $(\zz_{j})_{j=1}^{n_2}$ are independent) we have that i.e. $f(A|z)$ is the product of the densities of the columns $A_{:j}$ conditionally on $z$.
 Let us denote $A_{-ij}:=(A_{i'j})_{i'\neq i}$ and $A_{-i:}=(A_{i'j})_{i'\neq i, j}$.
 Now for each $j$ we can write